patricksurry/eastern-front-1941/doc/apxdev.md

 toucha da moichendize, eh!"), which proceeds to the next square in the row. if the square is touchable, we freeze or thaw it with the single instruction ORA SEASN1.
-Actually, we had already thawed it with the AND #$3F instruction in line 3390; the ORA instruction will freeze or ignore the byte depending on the value of SEASN1.
-In line 3540 we store the results of our crime.
+Actually, we had already thawed it with the AND #$3F instruction in [line 3390][EFT18M-3390]; the ORA instruction will freeze or ignore the byte depending on the value of SEASN1.
+In [line 3540][EFT18M-3540] we store the results of our crime.
 MAPPTR just happens to point to the right place because it is set up by subroutine TERR.
 Convenient, no?

 As I said before, NOTCH moves us on to the next square.
 This is done by the simple expedient of incrementing CHUNKX.
 Of course, we must test to see If we have run off the edge of the map.
-This is done in line 3580.
+This is done in [line 3580][EFT18M-3580].
 If we have reached the west edge of the map, we must reset CHUNKX and LONG to point back to the east edge of the map.
 Then we must go one step to the north or south depending on the season.
 This is done by adding SEASN3, which is